-- [21] In the third place, the statutory procedure which the Minister must follow is carefully designed to ensure that his decision is openly and fairly arrived at.
-That is why, before reaching his decision the Minister must receive a representation calling for an alteration to be made, must bring the proposed alteration to the attention of the public by having it widely published, must appoint (if none already exists) a Local Government Committee to enquire into the proposal and the public's reaction to it, and must not take his decision before receiving the report of the Committee. - [22] This procedure is not in our view in anyway unfair or unreasonable.
-As pointed out by Ms. Karan, the question is not whether an even fairer procedure could be devised and then substituted by the Court for that laid down by statute.
+[21] In the third place, the statutory procedure which the minister must follow is carefully designed to ensure that his decision is openly and fairly arrived at.
+That is why, before reaching his decision the minister must receive a

+- 15 That is why, before reaching his decision the minister must receive a representation calling for an alteration to be made, must bring the proposed alteration to the attention of the public by having it widely published, must appoint (if none already exists) a Local Government Committee to enquire into the proposal and the public's reaction to it and must not take his decision before receiving the report of the committee.
+20 receiving the report of the committee. - [22] This procedure is not in our view in anyway unfair or unreasonable.
+As pointed out by Ms Karan, the question is not whether an even fairer procedure could be devised and then substituted by the court for that laid down by statute.
 The question is whether the statutory procedure is itself inherently unfair.
-We are satisfied in this case that it is not. - [23] In argument, it became clear to us that what the Appellants had really been seeking was an opportunity to see and consider the Committee's report and an opportunity to make further representations to the Minister before the final decision was taken.
-While undoubtedly such a procedure would be even more open and transparent than that provided by the Act we are unable to agree that such a judicial alteration to the statutory procedure would be justified. - Before leaving the matter it may be worth remembering that in Fiji there is no general duty to give reasons for administrative decisions (see Pacific Transport Co.
-Ltd. v.
-Mohammed Jalil Khan ABU 21/968).
-Fiji has no legislation corresponding to the English Tribunals and Enquiries Act 1971 or the Australian Administrative Decisions (Judicial Review) Act 1977.
-While there is a general trend towards greater openness in the making of administrative decisions (this Court has recommended that certain statutory bodies should always give their reasons Akbar Buses Ltd. v.
-Transport Control Board Civ.
-App.
-9/1984), the Freedom of Information Act envisaged by section 174 of the 1997 Constitution which would probably enable members of the public to gain access to a report of the type under consideration has yet to be enacted.
-Pending further statutory developments, in a case of this kind, absent an express or inferred duty to give reasons the ultimate question for the Court is whether the Minister's failure to give detailed reasons indicated that the Minister had no good reason for reaching the conclusion at which he arrived.
+We are satisfied in this case that it is not. - [23] In argument, it became clear to us that what the Appellants had really been seeking was an opportunity to see and consider the committee's report and an opportunity to make further representations to the minister before the final decision was taken.
+While undoubtedly such a procedure would be even more 30 open and transparent than that provided by the Act we are unable to agree that - 30 open and transparent than that provided by the Act we are unable to agree that such a judicial alteration to the statutory procedure would be justified.[24]
+Before leaving the matter it may be worth remembering that in Fiji there is no general duty to give reasons for administrative decisions (see Pacific Transport Co Ltd v Mohammed Jalil Khan [1997] FJCA 3).
+Fiji has no legislation

+- 35 corresponding to the English Tribunals and Enquiries Act 1971 or the Australian Administrative Decisions (Judicial Review) Act 1977.
+While there is a general trend towards greater openness in the making of administrative decisions (this court has recommended that certain statutory bodies should always give their reasons Akbar Buses Ltd v Transport Control Board.
+The Freedom of - 40 Information Act envisaged by s 174 of the 1997 Constitution which would probably enable members of the public to gain access to a report of the type under consideration has yet to be enacted.
+Pending further statutory developments in a case of this kind absent an express or inferred duty to give reasons the ultimate question for the court is whether the minister's failure to give detailed reasons - 45 indicated that the minister had no good reason for reaching the conclusion at which he arrived.
 In our view the High Court correctly held that the Appellants had not shown that this was so.

-[25] This is not a case where a failure to give detailed reasons could itself give rise to setting aside the decision of the Minister.
-A duty to give reasons is neither expressed nor in our view to be inferred from the legislation.
-Section 5 (1) matters require the exercise of a wide discretion which is not governed by guidelines or specific considerations.
-There is no right of appeal and the legislation does not contemplate a review procedure.
-Accordingly the appeal fails.
+[25] This is not a case where a failure to give detailed reasons could itself give rise to setting aside the decision of the minister.
+A duty to give reasons is neither 50 expressed nor in our view to be inferred from the legislation.
+Section 5(1) matters require the exercise of a wide discretion which is not governed by guidelines or